deepaksood619/deepaksood619.github.io/docs/computer-science/general/others.md

 [Technology Size Comparison 🤯🤯 3D Animation - YouTube](https://www.youtube.com/watch?v=gfOD-Qpl6eg)

+1 million seconds is about 11.5 days.
+And 1 billion seconds stretches to a whopping 31.7 years!

 ### Responsiveness matters

 - Walmart has found a sharp decline in conversion rates as latency climbs from 1s to 4s.